GradleUp/gradleup.github.io/projects/README.md

   Librarian is a library to help building Kotlin libraries.
 - [Maven Sympathy](../maven-sympathy/README.md) -
   A small Gradle plugin that checks that your project dependencies play nice with Maven resolution strategy

+## Hosting New Projects

+New Gradle related projects can be potentially hosted on GradleUp.
+It includes transferring the project to GradleUp, and ensuring quality and sustainability of the project.
+See the [New Projects Hosting Guide](../docs/community/hosting.md) for more info.